mattstyles/raid/README.md

 PR’s are welcome, feel free to open an issue first to discuss if necessary.

-In lieu of a formal styleguide please try to follow the style of the existing, create new tests for all new functionality and ensure all tests are passing.
+In lieu of a formal styleguide please try to follow the style of the existing codebase, create new tests for all new functionality and ensure all tests are passing.

 To build the project use